Deploy Smart Flows On-Premises

 Smart Flows Port Numbers

 You should always use the default ports unless it is restricted.
-The use of Secure Sockets Layer (SSL) is necessary for a proper communication with Microsoft services such as Microsoft 365 and Microsoft Dynamics 365 CE .
+The use of Transport Layer Security (TLS) is necessary for a proper communication with Microsoft services such as Microsoft 365 and Microsoft Dynamics 365 CE .

 WARNING : Make sure your firewall allows traffic on these ports.